ray-project/ray/doc/source/train/user_guide.rst

     trainer.shutdown()

 A primary use-case for ``config`` is to try different hyperparameters.
-To perform hyperparameter tuning with RaySGD, please refer to the :ref:`Ray Tune integration <sgd-tune>`.
+To perform hyperparameter tuning with Ray Train, please refer to the :ref:`Ray Tune integration <train-tune>`.

 ..
 TODO add support for with_parameters

-.. _sgd-log-dir:
+.. _train-log-dir:

 Log Directory Structure
 -----------------------